Audit: High-Rise Developers Get Special Access, Breaks on Fees

 “According to Planning Division staff, these pre-application meetings outside of the preliminary review structure can ultimately save staff time by helping ensure developers submit more polished plans,” the report states.
 “However, there are no clear guidelines on eligibility requirements for these meetings, which staff can organize them, which staff should be present, and when they can be scheduled.
 Clear policies and procedures—including rationale for this free service including high-level staff— would promote transparency, public accountability, and a greater sense of fairness among development project applicants.”

-When San Jose Inside asked for a list of pre-application meetings and fees charged earlier this month, the city affirmed that no such records exist.
+When San Jose Inside asked earlier this month for a list of pre-application meetings and fees charged, the city affirmed that no such records exist.

 Additionally, the city failed to properly account for parkland fees on residential high-rises.
 Among several other incentives, San Jose gives qualifying developers a 50 percent discount on park fees and allows payment deferrals until 80 percent of inspections have been scheduled.
 However, the city has no reliable method for checking whether a project meets that threshold, auditors found.